Blueberry Cookies

 - Fold in the cooled blueberry jam with a rubber spatula.

-- Scoop the cookie dough into balls with a large 2 tablespoon cookie scoop.
+- Scoop the cookie dough into balls with a large 2 tbsp cookie scoop.

 It would be helpful to know what the jam yield should be.
 My cookies were tasty but way too moist.
 I think my jam was too wet.
 But not knowing how much to add tot he recipe I put it all in.
 Otherwise tasty cakey cookies.